omise/omise-ios/README.md

 #### Creating the completion handler

-A simple completion handler for a token looks like this.
+A simple completion handler for a token looks as follows.

 ``` swift
 func completionHandler(tokenResult: Result<Token, Error>) -> Void {